Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 prerecorded video demonstrations to showcase the car detection capabilities of the application.
 Due to time and budget constraints, live feeds from cities or colleges were not included in the scope of the project.
-Instead, prerecorded videos were used to demonstrate the application\'s ability to detect available parking spaces.
+Instead, prerecorded videos are used to demonstrate the application\'s ability to detect available parking spaces.
 The solution also includes a server demonstration to showcase the end-user usage of the application and its overall viability as a product.
 By focusing on these key aspects of the application, the scope of the solution is narrowed, allowing for a more focused and efficient development process.

-### Development limitations

-This being a trial application, with a limited budget and permission problems, for the purpose of a university project, the client application will receive a video stream from a pre-recorded local video file instead of a camera.

-## Solution developed
+## The developed Solution

 The developed solution is an AI application to assist drivers finding parking in busy cities.
 The applications are written in Python; The